TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-`EXAMPLE`: Include the following in your tfvars file
+__EXAMPLE__: Include the following in your environments tfvars file

 ```terraform
 s3_bucket_region = "us-west-2"